-The following graph shows the Company's cumulative total Shareholder return since May 13, 2019, the date the Company's shares began trading on Cboe Canada, to December 31, 2023, compared to the Russell Small Cap Completeness Index and the Advisorshares Pure US Cannabis ETF (which began trading in September 2020).
+The following graph shows the Company's cumulative total Shareholder return over the previous five financial years, compared to the Russell Small Cap Completeness Index, Amplify Alterative Harvest ETF and the AdvisorShares Pure US Cannabis ETF (which began trading in September 2020).

 The Company's executive compensation is largely share-based with a standard vesting schedule that lasts for three years.
 As a result of using share-based compensation, the performance in share price directly affects the largest portion of the Company's executive compensation as such compensation, for executives present at the time of the Business Combination, included stock options with fixed exercise prices.
-The result is that the 53% decrease in share price during the above period had the effect of decreasing the value of the total compensation for those executives present at the time of the Business Combination by approximately 31% to 46%.
-The total compensation for the executives who joined the Company after the Business Combination increased by approximately 9% to 24% from the date they joined the Company until the end of the period shown above, which in each case is closely correlated to the change in the Company's share price during the relevant period.
-In general, there is a strong correlation between the trends shown in the performance graph shown above and the compensation for executives during the same period or, if applicable, the period since such executive joined the Company.
+The result is that the 42% decrease in share price during the above period had the effect of decreasing the value of the total compensation for those executives present at the time of the Business Combination by approximately 40%.
+The total compensation for the executives who joined the Company after the Business Combination increased by approximately 12% to 27% from the date they joined the Company until the end of the period shown above, which in each case is closely correlated to the change in the Company's share price during the relevant period.
+In general, there is a strong correlation between the trends shown in the performance graph above and the company.
 Share price performance, however, is not the only predictor or outcome of the success of our leadership team, especially in the short term.
 It is one of many considerations that influence our executive compensation decisions, including operational and strategic performance and individual performance.